International-Data-Spaces-Association/IDSA-Rulebook/documentation/3_Functional_Requirements.md

 self-description attribute definitions.
-A data space might require multiple self-description ontologies (e.g., one trust anchor specific and one industry specific) which can lead to ambiguity or conflict of definitions, which have to be resolved by the DSA.
+A data space might require multiple self-description ontologies (e.g., one trust anchor specific and one industry specific) which can lead to ambiguity or conflict of definitions, which have to be resolved by the DSGA.

 The technical representation and communication of the PSD may vary from one data space to another and will be influenced or mandated by the